Skip to content

 SSO / OpenID Connect

-This feature is available only in Enterprise Edition
+This feature is only available in Enterprise Edition

 OpenID Connect is an authentication layer on top of the OAuth 2.0 authorization framework.

-Authentication functionality can be delegated to Identity Providers like MS Azure AD, Okta, PingOne, Google, and other products that implement OpenID Connect.
+Authentication functionality can be delegated to Identity Providers like

-• finds the associated SlashDB user account by comparing the value of the claim of the token with attribute in user config e.g. id token email == user config email
+• find the associated SlashDB user account by comparing the value of the claim of the token with the attribute in the user config e.g. id token email == user config email

-• checks permission to the requested resource
+• validates user has permissions for the requested resource

 Setup

-1. Install a SlashDB License that allows Single Sign-On (SSO) with OpenID Connect using JWT.
+Install a SlashDB License that allows Single Sign-On (SSO) with OpenID Connect using JWT.

-2. Enable SSO by editing /etc/slashdb/auth.cfg and configuring identity providers.
-By default, the auth.cfg file is delivered with the JWT authentication method disabled.
+By default, the auth.cfg file is shipped with the JWT authentication method disabled.

 The jwt method must be enabled and identity providers must be configured properly: